For those who prefer, you may download a Paper Application

 The Wolk Community Garden site is a joint partnership with Woodhill Urban Group and the City of Burnsville.
 The site is located at 13800 Parkwood Lane and has 48 spots available.

 The Mandala style garden is a circular garden design where minimum paths are used to conserve space for plants.
 Each Mandala garden has 17 keyhole beds and 16 crop field beds.
-The keyholes are 8 feet in diameter and allow for intensive planting from one sitting or kneeling gardener.
+The keyholes are 8 feet in diameter and allow for intensive planting for one sitting or kneeling gardener.
 The field crop areas on the garden perimeter are for larger field crops that would crowd out small vegetables.

 The field crop area is approximately 6x8 feet.
 This area is used for tall, broad and vine crops such as tomatoes, squash, potatoes, cucumber, zucchini, pole beans and corn.
 Many of these crops are grown as a cooperative venture so space can be utilized efficiently.
 Trellises will be provided in the field crop areas.